LilaShiba/unityProject/README.md

 # Before Coding 📚

+📨 **Submit and Discuss**: [Submit your proposal](#) for review and have a discussion to clarify any uncertainties.
+🔄 **Revise and Finalize**: Incorporate the feedback, revise, and get the final approval before starting to code.

 <details>
 <summary>🔍 Click here for the Proposal Check List</summary>

-1. 🎩 **Choose a Project Type**: Understand the project requirements.
+1. 🎩 **Understand the Problem**: What are the project requirements.
 2. 📝 **Project Proposal**: Write a proposal containing:
    - 👤 **Student Information**: Your name and relevant details.
    - 📛 **Project Title**: Clearly define your project title.
    - 📚 **Story Line**: Discuss how storytelling elements will be used in your game.
    - 🎮 **Game Description**: Provide a brief description of your game and its objectives.
    - 📅 **Timeline**: Draft a feasible timeline for project phases.
-3. 📨 **Submit and Discuss**: Submit your proposal for review and have a discussion to clarify any uncertainties.
-4. 🔄 **Revise and Finalize**: Incorporate the feedback, revise, and get the final approval before starting to code.
 </details>

----

-# 🎉🔮 Final Presentation 🎓🚀
+# 🎉🔮  Giving Your Presentation 🎓🚀

-## Giving Your Presentation 🎤🎥

 <details>
 <summary>🔍 Click here for How To Present</summary>